microsoft/fluentui-blazor/CONTRIBUTING.md

 ### Machine setup

-To begin you'll need Git and .NET setup on your machine.
+To begin you'll need Git, .NET, and NodeJS setup on your machine.

-The `fluentui-blazor` repo uses Git as its source control system.
+The `fluentui-blazor` repository uses Git as its source control system.
 If you haven't already installed it, you can download it [here](https://git-scm.com/downloads) or if you prefer a GUI-based approach, try [GitHub Desktop](https://desktop.github.com/).

-Once Git is installed, you'll also need .NET.
-Instructions and downloads for your preferred OS can be found [here](https://dotnet.microsoft.com/download).
+Once Git is installed, you'll also need .NET and NodeJS.
+Instructions and downloads for .NET on your preferred OS can be found [here](https://dotnet.microsoft.com/download).
+NodeJS can be found [here](https://nodejs.org).

 :::important
 The above steps are a one-time setup for your machine and do not need to be repeated after the initial configuration.